 Hello, I am Vaibhav Verma, a Rutgers CS alum.
-I'm currently a software engineer at Etsy on the etsystudio.com team.
+I'm currently a software engineer at Cruise in the Machine Learning department on the Ground Truth team.

-In the past I've developed software for Twitch, Open Systems Solutions , Microsoft, and Zynga.
+In the past, I worked on buyer experience at Etsy, video infrastructure at Twitch, Open Systems Solutions , cloud services at Microsoft, and payments at Zynga.
 I've also taught recitation for CS 111 and CS110.
 I led the revival of the undergraduate CS group at Rutgers, and founded HackRU, a biannual student hackathon.

 I spent 5 years in the Computer Science BS-MS program.
 I was a peer mentor for CS111 for 3 years.